Ardour/manual/README.md

 - '-q', or '--quiet', to suppress all output (overrides -v)
 - '-d', or '--devmode', to add content to pages to help developers debug them (link, file name, URL)
-- '-n', or '--nopdf', to prevent the build script from generate a PDF from the content
+- '-p', or '--pdf', to automatically generate a PDF from the content

+### Redirects

+the uri_to_fix.txt file is a structured file that is read at build time to generate redirects HTML pages, and avoid dead links when a page is moved or removed.
+The syntax is old/and/obsolete/uri | @@link, reusing the 'link' keyword of the master document.